microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ### Opening something in a local browser or application

-Spawning a process or using a module like `opn` to launch a browser or other application for particular URI can work well for local scenarios, but Workspace extensions run remotely which can cause the the application to launch on the wrong side.
+Spawning a process or using a module like `opn` to launch a browser or other application for particular URI can work well for local scenarios, but Workspace extensions run remotely, which can cause the application to launch on the wrong side.
 VS Code Remote Development **partially** shims the `opn` node module to allow existing extensions to function.
 You can call the module with a URI and VS Code will cause the default application for the URI to appear on the client side.
-However, this is not a complete implementation as options are not support and a `child_process` object is not returned.
+However, this is not a complete implementation, as options are not support and a `child_process` object is not returned.

-Instead of relying on a 3rd party node module, we recommend extensions take advantage of the `vscode.env.openExternal` method to launch the default registered application on your local operating system for given URI.
-Even better `vscode.env.openExternal` **does automatic port forwarding!** You can use it to point to a local web server on a remote machine and serve up content even if that port is blocked externally.
+Instead of relying on a third-party node module, we recommend extensions take advantage of the `vscode.env.openExternal` method to launch the default registered application on your local operating system for given URI.
+Even better, `vscode.env.openExternal` **does automatic port forwarding!** You can use it to point to a local web server on a remote machine and serve up content even if that port is blocked externally.

 This API was added in VS Code 1.31.
 To get started, update your `engines.vscode` value in `package.json`: